INL/BlackLab/site/docs/server/configuration.md

     # "omitemptycaptures" URL parameter.
     omitEmptyCaptures: false

-    # Return match info for captured groups, relations and
-    # inline tags in the response, or just captures (old behaviour)?
-    # Override using the "matchinfo" URL parameter.
-    returnMatchInfo: all

     # What REST API version to attempt compatibility with.
     # Valid values are currently: 3.0, 4.0, current, experimental.
     # Defaults to current.